AMICI-dev/AMICI/documentation/implementation_events.rst

 SUNDIALS by itself does not support solution jump discontinuities.
 We implement support by accessing private SUNDIALS API in :cpp:func:`Solver::resetState`, :cpp:func:`Solver::reInitPostProcess` and :cpp:func:`Solver::reInitPostProcessB`.
-These functions resets interval variables to initial values to simulate a fresh integration start, but keep/update the solution history, which is important for adjoint solutions.
+These functions reset interval variables to initial values to simulate a fresh integration start, but keep/update the solution history, which is important for adjoint solutions.

-Right-Hand-Side Removeable Discontinuities
+Right-Hand-Side Removable Discontinuities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Removeable discontinuities do not require any special treatment.
-Numerically this may be advantageous, but currently not implemented.
+Removable discontinuities do not require any special treatment.
+Numerically, this may be advantageous, but is currently not implemented.